 AutoSlash Note: No one is excited by the concept of Rental Car Replacement Insurance.
 Really.

-In addition to providing links to make reservations, Enterprise provides a few adulting factoids and two other references, there Guide to Rental Reimbursement Insurance and an infographic showing limited takeaways from a study commissioned by Enterprise.
+In addition to providing links to make reservations, Enterprise provides a few adulting factoids and two other references, their Guide to Rental Reimbursement Insurance and an infographic showing limited takeaways from a study commissioned by Enterprise.

 It's no surprise at all that Enterprise would seek to promote rental car reimbursement insurance.
 The company (the world's largest with over 7,600 locations) relies heavily on insurance replacement rentals after accidents.
 Enterprise notes that the average repair does take 14 days and that rental car reimbursement coverage can protect users in an accident.
 We're fans of careful and attentive driving, as we know the other driver's insurance (well, if the other driver's insured) will pay for our insurance replacement rental if/when the other driver is at fault.